A Claimant worked at a hotel for almost five years without incident.

 fire safety training.

-Because the Respondent failed to disclose any material evidence relating
+Because the Respondent failed to disclose any documentary evidence relating

 to enhanced fire safety training, which they were required to do under